 One of the things we quickly realized is how easily a precedent can be set as a result of decisions made or rules put in place for the oldest child.
-This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things not only from the perspective of the decision at hand, but also the possible precedent-setting value it might have for the younger siblings.
-For girls, it includes things like wearing makeup, dating and allowing boys in their room.
+This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things, not only from the perspective of the decision at hand, but also the possible precedent-setting implications it might have for the younger siblings.

 Continue reading “Establishing Standards (if Have Multiple Kids)”

 This idea is for families with multiple children.
 I didn’t invent the idea but can’t remember how I learned of it.
 The premise is that each child should have some activity that is special and unique with each parent.
-I’ll speak from the father’s perspective but it works in parallel with the mother.
-It’s also possible/likely that the special activity will change once or twice as the child ages.
+I’ll speak from my perspective as a father of daughters, but it works in parallel with the mother or with sons.